 Disabled Veterans Special Big Game Tag Program

 The Disabled Veterans Special Big Game Tag program allows qualified nonprofit organizations to apply for special big game hunt tags on behalf of a disabled veteran.
 This program is not limited to organizations based in the state of Idaho.
-Each year the Idaho Department of Fish and Game makes five tags available for disabled veterans for any deer, elk, pronghorn, mountain lion or moose hunt.
-An additional five tags may also be available during the year.
+Each year the Idaho Department of Fish and Game makes five tags available for disabled veterans for any deer, elk, antelope, mountain lion or moose hunt.
 Participating in this program nullifies any prerequisite licensing requirements.
 Participation is also based on a first come, first served and once-in-a-lifetime basis.
-The application form can be found here.

 Resident disabled American veteran (DAV) reduced fees